gamell/resume/src/markdowns/professional-experience.md

 - Identified, debugged and fixed **live-site issues** (`Splunk`, `Nagios`, `AWS monitoring`, `Google Analytics`, etc.)

 ### **Sr. Web Developer & Tech Lead** at **Optimum Solutions (Standard Chartered Bank)** in Singapore, Jan - Oct 2012
-#### Optimum Solutions is Singaporean mid-size IT consultant company.
+#### Optimum Solutions is a Singaporean mid-size IT consultant company.
 SCB is a global bank with branches in 70 countries over 80,000 employees

 Worked on the RMWB (Relation Manager WorkBench) project for Standard Chartered Bank.
 Our responsibility was to develop and ship the front-end of the application the corporate customers would use.

 - **Integrated an already existing web application** from a third-party vendor following given designs and using `HTML`, `CSS`, `JavaScript` and `JSPs` into the RMWB portal which also grouped information from CreditMate and MicroStrategy Systems in a web-based interface.
-Also developed web services to expose data from the backend (Java, Spring).
+Also developed web services to expose data from the backend with `Java` (Spring).
 - **Conducted technical interviews** for Web Developer and Web Designer roles.
 - **Led implementation**, Quality Control, bug tracking and feature planning for the project.
 - Was the **point of contact** between the Business and the team.